hailfire006/CTD/README.md

 ####game.js
 Game is the View & Controller of the game, it contains a grid representing the game state.
-Main methods: draw(), update(), both called every game frame (ex: 20 FPS)
+Constantly steps through the game logic and redraws the game state every game frame (ex: 20 FPS).
+Main methods: update(), draw()

 ####grid.js
 Grids are the Model of the game and contain nested models of tiles which contain entities.
-Main methods: draw(), update()
+Main methods: update(), draw()

 ####tile.js
 Tiles contain entities, have terrain, and may/may not be built upon.
-Main methods: drawEntities() + drawTerrain(), update()
+Main methods: update(), drawTerrain() + drawEntities()

 ####entity.js
 Base entity code, game entities act and are redrawn with update() and draw() every game frame.
+Main methods: update(), draw()
 ####enemy.js
 Special entities that are enemies.
 Enemies run along the path.
+Main methods: update(), draw()
 ####tower.js
 Special entities that are towers.
 Towers attack enemies.
+Main methods: update(), draw()
 ####terrain.js
 Not quite entities, terrain are purely graphical flavor shown at the bottom of tiles.
+Main methods: draw()

 ####images.js
 Image loading/caching code.